-Performance Criterion #3: Reduce the prevalence of reported child abuse and neglect in high-risk active component families through the New Parent Support intensive home-visitation program: the percentage of high-risk parents who have substantiated child abuse or neglect reports one year after participating in the New Parent Support intensive home-visiting program should not exceed 15 percent.
-Utilize Continuous Quality

-Improvement (CQI) pilot project and expanded evaluation of the New Parent Support intensive home-visitation program (NPSP) to inform policy and changes to the NPSP Department-wide.
+Performance Criterion #3: Reduce the prevalence of reported child abuse and neglect in high-risk active component families through the New Parent Support intensive home-visitation program.
+Utilize Continuous Quality Improvement (CQI) pilot project and expanded evaluation of the New Parent Support intensive home-visitation program (NPSP) to inform policy and changes to the NPSP Department-wide.

-Goal for FY 2018: Reduce the prevalence of reported child abuse and neglect in active component families who participated in the New Parent Support intensive home-visiting program for six months in FY 2016 15% below the FY 2015 level.
+Goal for FY 2019: Reduce the prevalence of reported child abuse and neglect in active component families who participated in the New Parent Support intensive home-visiting program.
 Enhance NPSP based on evaluation of the program and use of the protective factors.
+Continue the NPSP Continuous Quality Improvement Project.
 Adjust the number of home visitor positions as applicable to meet the needs.

 Results: DoD NPSP intensive home-visitation programs have standardized requirements, training, and metrics and increased use of the nationally used protective factors.
-Of high-risk active component families who participated in the New Parent Support intensive home-visiting program for six months in FY 2016, the FY 2017 prevalence of child abuse and neglect reports that meet FAP criteria for entry into the FAP Central Registry is below 15% and below the FY 2015 level.
+Of high-risk active component families who participated in the New Parent Support intensive home-visiting program in FY 2017, the prevalence of child abuse and neglect reports that meet FAP criteria for entry into the FAP Central Registry is below the FY 2016 level.

-Performance Criterion #4: Continuous process improvement of FAP to include 1) implementing research-based Severity Scales which are standardized definitions for severity of child abuse and neglect and domestic abuse incidents across the Department, 2) implementing an evidence-based Intimate Partner Physical Injury Risk Assessment tool (IPPI-RAT) and tracking for domestic violence across the DOD, 3) implementing recommendations made in the DOD annual Fatality Review of deaths related to child abuse, neglect and domestic abuse, 4) continuing to execute an Integrated Project Team (IPT) with senior executive leaders to govern the implementation of approved recommendations from the FY 2014 Rapid Improvement Events by the functional components of the Coordinated Community Response

-(medical, legal, law enforcement, FAP, and DoDEA), 5) supporting the Service determination to certify Domestic Abuse Victim Advocates (DAVAs) through an accredited national organization, and 6) tracking metrics in the NPSP CQI Program Evaluation project.
+Performance Criterion #4: Continuous process improvement of FAP to include 1) monitoring the Service implementation of research-based Severity Scales which are standardized definitions for severity of child abuse and neglect and domestic abuse incidents across the Department, 2) monitoring the implementation of the evidence-based Intimate Partner Physical Injury Risk Assessment tool (IPPI-RAT) and tracking for domestic violence across the DOD, 3)implementing recommendations made in the DOD annual Fatality Review of deaths related to child abuse, neglect and domestic abuse, 4) continuing to execute an Integrated Project Team (IPT) with senior executive leaders to govern the implementation of approved recommendations from the FY 2014 Rapid Improvement Events by the functional components of the Coordinated Community Response (medical, legal, law enforcement, FAP, and DoDEA), 5) supporting the Service determination to certify Domestic Abuse Victim Advocates (DAVAs) through an accredited national organization, and 6) tracking metrics in the NPSP CQI Program Evaluation project.

-Goal for FY 2018: DoD implemented research based Severity Scales and training across the Department and will monitor the trends.
+Goal for FY 2019: DoD implemented research based Severity Scales and training across the Department and will monitor the trends.
 The Severity Scales determination is made if the incident "met criteria" in the Incident Determination Committee for maltreatment and inclusion in the Central Registry.
-DoD will have implemented the IPPI-RAT DoD-wide and all clinicians will take the training that will be housed on the MOS platform.
+DoD also implemented the IPPI-RAT DoD-wide and all clinicians will take the training that is housed on the Military OneSource platform.
 DoD will track trends and use of the IPPI-RAT.
 DoD will continue to hold an annual Fatality Review Summit and will track implementation of DoD recommendations.
 DoDI 6400-06, "Domestic Abuse Involving DoD Military and Certain Affiliated Personnel" will be revised include revisions to the definition of Intimate Partner, the implementation of a new MPO form, distinct roles, training requirements, and responsibilities for DAVAs and revised language on the Lautenberg Amendment.

 Results: Process improvement in FAP.
-Improvements will be tracked and reported to the HASC/SASC in quarterly meetings and in any required Reports to Congress, and to senior leadership within the Department.
+Improvements will be tracked and reported to the HASC/SASC in quarterly meetings, in any required Reports to Congress, and to senior leadership within the Department.
 The Services will utilize the Severity Scales decision tree-standardized definitions, and Intimate Partner Physical Injury Risk Assessment tool.
 DoD will write an annual DoD Fatality Review report to include the current and implementation of previous recommendations.
 FAP policy for DAVAs will be revised to include language about training requirements and standards.
 The revision of DoDI 6400.06 will positively impact the program and further define the differences between FAP and SAPR.
+DoD will release the FY17 annual FAP Data Report to Congress on 30 April 2018.